Pylons/pyramid/docs/narr/introduction.rst

 question on IRC, on the Pylons-discuss maillist, or on StackOverflow, you're likely to get a reasonably prompt response.
-We don't tolerate "support trolls" or other people who seem to get their rocks off by berating fellow users in our various offical support channels.
+We don't tolerate "support trolls" or other people who seem to get their rocks off by berating fellow users in our various official support channels.
 We try to keep it well-lit and new-user-friendly.

 Example: Visit irc\://freenode.net#pyramid (the ``#pyramid`` channel on